 There is little evidence of sanctions contribution to the signing of the August 2020 agreement or to the signed peace agreements in May 2006 and June 2011.
 The success of the Government of Sudan’s military campaigns in 2017 (in violation of the arms embargo), the 2019 change of regime in Sudan, and regional mediation efforts played more important roles.

 Constraints appear to have been easily managed by the targets.
 The Government of Sudan moved arms into Darfur without Sanctions Committee approval, while rebel groups obtained arms from non-state armed groups operating in Libya and neighboring countries and they finance themselves from territories under their control, including in neighboring states.
 The Government of Sudan sponsored proxy militias in Darfur early on in the episode and Darfur militias extended their operations outside of the Darfur region later in the episode.
+Both the SAF and RSF transfer arms into Darfur in violation of the UN arms embargo.

-Resource diversion, decline in the credibility and/or legitimacy of UN Security Council, increase in criminality, particularly along the Libyan border, where former Darfur rebel groups assist and benefit from human trafficking networks.
+Resource diversion, decline in the credibility and/or legitimacy of UN Security Council, increase in criminality (particularly along the Libyan border, where former Darfur rebel groups assist and benefit from human trafficking networks).